huachzhou/huachzhou.github.io/_pages/about.md

 ---
 permalink: /
-title: "On the P.h.D Trip"
+title: "On the Ph.D.
+Trip"
 excerpt: "About me"
 author_profile: true
 redirect_from: